 Both national and local agencies provide hazard warnings.
 Weather forecasters broadcast warnings of possible severe weather.
 Local authorities maintain automated instruments to measure rainfall, and river and lake levels within their regions.
 Using this information they issue flood warnings.

 New Zealand has a national network of instruments and data centres, called GeoNet, operated by GNS Science.
 This service detects and analyses earthquakes, and monitors volcanic activity and large landslides.
 Warnings of tsunamis are received from the Pacific Tsunami Warning Center in Hawaii.

 New Zealand is one of the few countries in the world with government-managed natural-disaster insurance for homes and the land beneath them, and personal possessions.
-Earthquake Commission (EQC) insurance covers homes up to a limit of $100,000, and personal possessions up to $20,000, with some compensation for damage to land under or close to a residence.
+From 2019, Earthquake Commission (EQC) insurance covered homes up to a limit of $150,000, and personal possessions up to $20,000, with some compensation for damage to land under or close to a residence.

 The cover includes damage from earthquakes, landslides, tsunamis, volcanic eruptions, hydrothermal activity, and fires resulting from these disasters.
-Private insurance, however, is needed for storm and flood damage to homes.
+Private insurance is needed for storm and flood damage to homes.
 EQC insurance does not cover commercial properties or vehicles.

 Ansell, Rebecca, and John Taber.
 Caught in the crunch: earthquakes and volcanoes in New Zealand.
 Auckland: HarperCollins, 1996.

 Brenstrum, Erik.
 The New Zealand weather book.
 Nelson: Craig Potton, 1998.